johnmyleswhite/Vega.jl/README.md

 	using Vega

 Using Vega from the REPL/Atom will work with or without an Internet connection, as the required JavaScript libraries are injected into the HTML before the browser is opened (automatically).

-In order to use Jupyter Notebook offline, you will need to set up a shortcut/softlink to the Julia libraries named `vegajl`; for example, to serve notebooks from the folder `ijulia_notebooks` on OSX, run the following at the OSX Terminal (substituting the proper directory links of course):

-	ln -s /Users/randyzwitch/.julia/v0.4/Vega /Users/randyzwitch/ijulia_notebooks/vegajl

 # Documentation